hack-summit/Techturnals/README.md

 2. Implementation of **Gale Shapley Algorithm** mapping doctors to possible groups of nurses.
 3. In case a nurse is absent, dotor can alloate the required number of nurses from the free pool.
 4. Whenver a nurse or a patient arrives, the assigned doctor gets a **notification**.
+5. Before the patient arrives, the medical reports will reach as a notification.

 ##### Check the *branch* for the code of each domain.